vanHeemstraSystems/start-finishing-security-controls/300/200/README.md

 # 200 - Part 2: Planning Your Project

 ## 100 - 4.
-Convert Your Idea into a Project
+Convert Your Idea Into A Project

 See [README.md](./100/README.md)

 ## 200 - 5.
-Make Space for Your Project
+Make Space For Your Project

 See [README.md](./200/README.md)